 - 2 tablespoons unsalted butter, melted and cooled

 - 2 cups buttermilk

-- Move oven rack to the lowest tier and preheat oven to 350°F. Line a 9-inch pie dish with the pie crust.
+- Move oven rack to the lowest position and preheat oven to 350°F. Line a 9-inch pie dish with the pie crust.
 Keep pie crust refrigerated until ready to use.

 - In a large bowl, whisk together the sugar and flour.
 Set aside.

 - In a small bowl, whisk together the eggs, butter, buttermilk, and lemon extract.
 Pour into the flour mixture and stir to combine.

 - Pour into the pie crust and bake for 70-80 minutes, rotating halfway.
 Pie is done when the top and crust are golden brown and a toothpick inserted in the center comes out clean.

 - Let cool completely before cutting and serving.